focus2000/sql_retail_sales_project/README.md

     ORDER BY 1;

--- 7 write a SQL to calculate the average sale for each month, find out the best selling month in each year
+ **7 write a SQL to calculate the average sale for each month, find out the best selling month in each year.**

     SELECT
     YEAR(sale_date) as year, -- pick out each year